Congleton Town Council declared a Climate Change Emergency on the 19th September 2019 at the Town Council Meeting and pledged to:

 - Make Congleton Town Council’s activities and operations net carbon neutral by 2025

-- In all discussions, debates and decision-making procedures ensure that the climate impact is thoroughly considered and recorded
+- In all discussions, debates and decision-making procedures ensure that the climate and environmental impact is thoroughly considered and recorded

 Actions taken since September 2019

 Understanding the baseline footprint of the Town Hall.
 This was conducted by Dr Barry Speed from the Congleton Sustainability Group based on our purchasing and energy bills using best practice and industry recognised methodology.

 Headline Figures are now available for 2018- 2019, 2019- 2020, 2020-2021.
 The baseline figure for 2018-19 was 231,000kg of CO2 or 231 tonnes.
 The Green Working Group of the Town Council believe it should be possible to reduce emissions by 90,000kg which would leave a residue of 131,000kg that would need to be offset.

 Main areas that The Town Council can have a direct impact on are:

 - Councillor and Staff Travel

 - Town Council plastic use

 - Outdoor chemical use